Intrinsic non-Gaussianity of ultra slow-roll inflation: Failure of the Gram-Charlier series

 It is important to remark that this expansion suffers from a series of shortcomings.
 One is that the PDF resulting from truncating the series at some given order is in general not positive definite.
 Another is that convergence is in general not guaranteed for an arbitrary PDF.
 A well-known result \cite{cramer} is that a sufficient condition for the series to converge is that

 but this is a very strong condition that is not satisfied for a generic PDF.

 As a simple example of a situation in which the above series does not converge, we can use the PDF in Eq.\,(\ref{eq:pdf_r}).
 We choose $\sigma=0.2$ and $\eta_{\rm CR}=-2$.
 We find the coefficients via Eq.\,(\ref{eq:gc_coefficients}) and show the resulting PDF truncated order by order in Figure~\ref{fig:gram_charlier}.
 It is apparent that the convergence of the series becomes progressively worse as more terms are added.
-Indeed, the Gram-Charlier series is, in general, not an appropriate way to reconstruct a PDF unless the latter is close enough to a Gaussian.
+Indeed, the Gram-Charlier series is, in general, not an appropriate way to reconstruct a PDF unless the latter is close enough to a Gaussian. {Notice that the PDF from the Gram-Charlier series even becomes locally negative at certain perturbative orders, something that by construction does not happen with the procedure we have put forward in this work.}